- Installing and updating

 You can use the current value of your environment variables to ensure that sensitive data values such as credentials are not accidentally shared.
 By using environments rather than global variables, you can control visibility of your data values within your workspace and team.

-You will see the selected environment status at the top-right of the Postman app.
+You will see the selected environment status at the top-right of Postman.
 Any active environment will be selected in the drop-down, and to the right you will see the Environment quick look (eye) and Manage environments (gear) buttons.

 The quick look lists variables for the active environment, and any global variables you have declared (or that are shared via your workspace).

-To create a new environment, click Manage environments at the top right of the Postman app.
+To create a new environment, click Manage environments at the top right of Postman.

 You will see the list of existing environments in your workspace.